firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 }
 ```

-### Missing Attributes
+### 1.2 Missing Attributes

 If the JSON syntax is correct, the payment resource will be created successfully.
-You can then send the payment by creating a submission resource.
+You can then submit the payment by creating a submission resource.
 However, invalid data may cause the payment submission to fail, resulting in a `delivery_failed` status.

-To check the status of the submission, you can use the fetch call for the submission resource itself, you can use audits to see the entire history of the resource, or you can subscribe to the creation event of submission resources to receive a notification whenever a new submission resource is created.
+To check the status of the submission, you can:

+- Use the fetch call for the submission resource itself.
+- Use audits to see the entire history of the resource.
+- Subscribe to the creation event of submission resources to receive a notification whenever a new submission resource is created.

-Using either of these methods, you can read the `status` attribute of the submission.
-If the submission has failed, the `status` will say: `delivery_failed`.
-In this case, the `status_reason` attribute provides further information about the error.
-If, for example, the `amount` attribute in the payment resource was missing, the status reason says "attributes.amount:may not be null.
+If the submission has failed, the `status` attribute will show `delivery_failed`.
+The `status_reason` attribute will provide further information about the error.
+For example, if the `amount` attribute in the payment resource is missing, the status reason will indicate "attributes.amount:may not be null.
 Value passed was null".

-The status reason will change for different error cases.
+The status reason varies according to different error cases.
 In case several attributes are missing, it will list all missing fields.

-The example below sends an FPS payment with a missing `amount` field.
-The first snippet is the body of a `POST` call to `/v1/transaction/payments` to create a Payment resource.
-It is a complete and correct payment but missing the `amount`:

 ### Example: Creating a Payment Resource Without an Amount Field

 Here’s an example of a `POST` request to `/v1/transaction/payments` to create a payment resource.
-This request is complete except for the missing `amount` field:
+It is a complete and correct payment but missing the `amount` field:

 ```javascript
 {